This article is part of a a series: From Open Mics to Paid Gigs.

 - Rehearse a few sets and picture nobody laughing at your first 3 jokes.
 How will you get the laughs going?

 While you rehearse, try this realistic scenario.
 Walk on stage, grab the mic and start.
 As you begin your first joke, the mic cuts out during the punchline and nobody laughs.

 - How will you get laughs after the mic is fixed?

 - What will you to do get laughs while the mic is broken?

 - People in the back can’t hear you.
 How will you entertain them while the manager runs to the stage to fix the mic?

-What’s the difference between your open mics and the paid gigs in your neighborhood?
+What’s the differences between open mics and paid gigs in your neighborhood?

 Now that you’ve read my thoughts about the different expectations audiences have at open mic comedy shows and pro gigs, it’s time to find out what you think.
 Scroll through these next challenges.

 - If you like the practice scenarios, use these activities to develop your set for the Local Brewery Comedy Show.